 The Caley in partnership with Coalfields Regeneration Trust

-Our mission is to work hand in hand with groups across Scotland helping them to achieve their GLiN Award by providing regular training and support throughout the project.
+Our mission was to work hand in hand with groups across Scotland helping them to achieve their GLiN Award by providing regular training and support throughout the project.

 We ran a successful pilot project in 2022 working with 4 groups.
 This year we have rolled out the project to 6 new groups.
-The project began on October 2022 and will run until October 2023 .
-We will be supporting all 10 groups throughout the year, helping to develop relationships between the groups and to build a GLiN network in their area.
+The project began on October 2022 and finished October 2023 .
+We supported all 10 groups throughout the year, helping to develop relationships between the groups and to build a GLiN network in their area.

 The aim of the project

-This project is about bringing gardening and biodiversity skills to local communities in areas where there used to be coalfields using the GLiN Award framework.
+This project was about bringing gardening and biodiversity skills to local communities in areas where there used to be coalfields using the GLiN Award framework.
 In our first year the aim was to measure the impact that the GLiN Award had on the participants skill levels, knowledge and understanding of gardening and nature.
 We also wanted to find out if participants felt they benefitted in other ways; such as having improved physical or emotional wellbeing.
-We want to do this again this year.
-Additionally, this year we want to train up the staff and volunteers of our groups so they can run the award on their own in future.
-They can become mentors to other groups who would like to run a GLiN Award.
-This is all part of our joint mission to continually bring new skills and experiences to these communities.
+We wanted to do this again this year.
+Additionally, we wanted to train up the staff and volunteers of our groups so they can run the award on their own in future.
+They will hopefully go on to become mentors to other groups who would like to run a GLiN Award.

 GLiN/CRT groups 2022